UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_17.md

 Notes:

-Since our model has been trained on existing data, we can predict the targets.

-For observation 2, the model predicts a value of `86.29`
+Now that we have trained our regressor, we can use it to predict targets for new examples.

+First, let’s try to predict the target value for a single observation.

+When we call `predict` on `dummy_reg` with this observation.
+We get a prediction of 86.285.

 ---